 If you think politics has become nastier, you aren’t alone.

-According to a release touting the study, most Republicans want politicians to stand firm on principle while most Democrats preferred their politicians to compromise to get things done.
+According to a statement announcing the study, most Republicans want politicians to stand firm on principle while most Democrats preferred their politicians to compromise to get things done.

 The full report can be found at apsanet.org.